Full question:

 Answer:

-The nursing home is not bound by your separation agreement, as they were not a party to the agreement.
-The nursing home will look only at the insurance contract terms, and if you are the responsible party on the insurance contract, they will seek collection from you.
+The nursing home is not obligated by your separation agreement, as they were not involved in it.
+They will only consider the terms of your insurance contract.
+If you are the responsible party on that contract, they will seek payment from you.

 This content is for informational purposes only and is not legal advice.
 Legal statutes mentioned reflect the law at the time the content was written and may no longer be current.
 Always verify the latest version of the law before relying on it.